mcaskill/charcoal-recaptcha/README.md

 ## What's inside?

 -   **`Charcoal\ReCaptcha\CaptchaServiceProvider`**:
-    Pimple service provider.
+    A Pimple service provider.
 -   **`Charcoal\ReCaptcha\CaptchaConfig`**:
-    Configuring the CAPTCHA service.
+    A configuration repository for the CAPTCHA service wrapper.
 -   **`Charcoal\ReCaptcha\CaptchaAwareTrait`**:
-    Convenient trait for interfacing with the CAPTCHA service.
+    Convenient trait for interfacing with the CAPTCHA service wrapper.
+-   **`Charcoal\ReCaptcha\CaptchaInterface`**:
+    Contract defining the core features of the CAPTCHA service wrapper.
 -   **`Charcoal\ReCaptcha\Captcha`**:
-    Service that handles the reCAPTCHA client.
+    Service wrapper of the reCAPTCHA client.
 -   **`Charcoal\ReCaptcha\LocalizedCaptcha`**:
-    [Translator-aware][charcoal/translator] variant of the service.
+    A variant of the service wrapper that is [Translator-aware][charcoal/translator].
+-   **`Charcoal\ReCaptcha\HtmlAwareCaptcha`**:
+    A decorator of the service wrapper providing basic support for the JS API and HTML element.
+-   **`Charcoal\ReCaptcha\HttpAwareCaptcha`**:
+    A decorator of the service wrapper providing basic support for verifying challenges using a [PSR-7] HTTP Request.